endlos99/xdt99/doc/MANUAL.md

 emulator, fix the code or write the next part, and so on.

-To simplify this cycle, we can write a script or batch file that will perform all of this tasks -- except for writing code, of course -- automatically.
+To simplify this cycle, we can write a script or batch file that will perform all of these tasks -- except for writing code, of course -- automatically.

-In Linux or MacOS, this sample bash file `build.sh` will assemble a file and start the MAME emulator.
+In Linux or macOS, this sample bash file `build.sh` will assemble a file and start the MAME emulator.

     #!/bin/sh